kozdincer/ganglia-couchbase/README.md

 TODO:
 - support more than one bucket, different prefix per bucket
+- make parameter to adjust how many of the data point series you want to average over, right now using all so single spikes in a sea of zeros may get lost
 - lower end version for stats that are not bucket specific but just general cluster stats